iBERT: Interpretable Embeddings via Sense Decomposition: Abstract

 \section{Abstract}

-We present \textbf{iBERT} (interpretable-BERT), an encoder to produce inherently interpretable and controllable embeddings - designed to modularize and expose the discriminative cues present in language, such as stylistic and semantic structure.
+We present \textbf{iBERT} (interpretable-BERT), an encoder to produce inherently interpretable and controllable embeddings - designed to modularize and expose the discriminative cues present in language, such as semantic or stylistic structure.
 Each input token is represented as a sparse, non‑negative mixture over $k$ context‑independent \emph{sense vectors}, which can be pooled into sentence embeddings or used directly at the token level.
 This enables modular control over representation, before any decoding or downstream use.

 To demonstrate our model's interpretability, we evaluate it on a suite of style‑focused tasks.
 On the STEL benchmark, it improves style representation effectiveness by $\sim$8 points over SBERT-style baselines, while maintaining competitive performance on authorship verification.
-Because each embedding is a structured composition of interpretable senses, we highlight how specific style attributes - such as emoji use, formality, or misspelling can be assigned to specific sense vectors.
+Because each embedding is a structured composition of interpretable senses, we highlight how specific style attributes get assigned to specific sense vectors.
 While our experiments center on style, \mbox{iBERT} is not limited to stylistic modeling.
-Its structural modularity is designed to interpretably decompose whichever discriminative signals are present in the data — enabling generalization even when supervision blends stylistic and semantic factors.
+Its structural modularity is designed to interpretably decompose whichever discriminative signals are present in the data — enabling generalization even when supervision blends semantic or stylistic factors.